 An ultrasound scan at 12 weeks may show up the absent radii and other limb deformities.
 Chorionic villus sampling can be offered to detect the genetic change causing TAR syndrome if the mutation in the family is identified.

-There is not currently a support group for TAR syndrome.
-Families can chat to each other about conditions in our online community.
+There is not currently a support group for TAR syndrome in the UK.

 Families can use Contact’s freephone helpline for advice, information and, where possible, links to other families.
 To meet other families with disabled children, join Contact’s closed (private) Facebook group.